obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 > From our EULA, if you use Obsidian for commercial use, you must obtain a commercial license.
 Commercial use is defined as using Obsidian for work-related activities in a company with two (2) or more employees.

 > [!FAQ]- Q9: I'm a writer/blogger, do I need a commercial license?
-> If your writing is for-profit (e.g., you write on a blog that generates revenue via ads or sponsorships) and your business employs two or more people, yes, you need a commercial license.
+> If your writing is for-profit—for example you write on a blog that generates revenue via ads or sponsorships—and your business employs two or more people, then yes, you need a commercial license.

 > [!FAQ]- Q10: I'm a solo freelancer/consultant, but my work indirectly contributes to "revenue-generating, work-related activities in a company that has two or more people".
 Do I need a commercial license?
 > No, as long as you remain the sole employee of your freelance/consulting business, you do not need a commercial license.

 > [!FAQ]- Q11: I'm a teacher/professor, or I work at a school, and I use Obsidian for my teaching/lectures.
 Do I need a commercial license?
 > Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

 > [!FAQ]- Q12: I'm an academic researcher and I use Obsidian for my research work.
 Do I need a commercial license?
-> If your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
+> If your research involves producing a commercial product—for example if your research contributes to revenue-generating commercial activities—you need a commercial license for your usage.
 If your research does not contribute to a commercial product, or if your research has not yet led to commercial activities, you do not need a license.

 > [!FAQ]- Q13: I work for a government or an arm's length body or agency.
 Do I need a commercial license?
 > Yes, you need a commercial license.
 From our EULA, if you use Obsidian for commercial use, you must obtain a commercial license.
 Commercial use is defined as using Obsidian for "work-related activities in a company with two (2) or more employees".
 The EULA's revenue-generating clause exempts non-profit organizations.